actsasrob/lircdo_ask/README.md

 ### Pairing lircdo Alexa skill with lircdo server/service

 The first time you launch the lircdo Alexa skill it will prompt you to pair the lircdo server/service residing in your home.
 You will be prompted for a three digit pin, the WAN-side IP address of your home internet router, and the port number the lircdo service listens on.
 The pin is a randomly generated three digit code generated when the lircdo service is installed.
 The pin prevents someone from pairing the lircdo Alexa skill with someone else's lircdo server.
 During the pairing process the lircdo Alexa skill performs a reverse DNS lookup on the IP address to find the fully qualified domain name (FQDN) associated with the IP address.
 The lircdo Alexa skill then connects to your lircdo service using the FQDN and port number and passes along the pin number.
 If this is successful the lircdo service responds with a shared secrect.
 The shared secret is randomly generated when the lircdo service is installed.
 Later when the lircdo Alexa skill invokes a lircdo service callback it passes along the shared secret.
 The lircdo server compares the incoming shared secret and returns a 401 "unauthorized" message and refuses to perform the action if the shared secret does not match.
 The lircdo Alexa skill uses the FQDN when interacting with the lircdo service.
 Most residential internet service customers receive a dynamic IP address which will change over time.
 Because of this you must keep the IP address associated with the FQDN update-to-date.
 There are many companies that provide a "dynamic DNS" service that facilitate keeping the IP address up-to-date for domains that you own.
 I use [dyn.com](https://dyn.com).
-In additional the internet router provided by my internet provider has a helpful feature that communicates with my account over at dyn.com that keeps the IP address for my  various domains up-to-date.
-If your router does not provide this functionality you can find various solutions on the internet that you can install on a server in your home that will communicate with tyour dynamic DNS provider to keep the IP address associated with your domain up-to-date.
+In addition the internet router provided by my internet provider has a helpful feature that communicates with my account over at dyn.com that keeps the IP address for my  various domains up-to-date.
+If your router does not provide this functionality you can find various solutions on the internet that you can install on a server in your home that will communicate with your dynamic DNS provider to keep the IP address associated with your domain up-to-date.

 ### Enabling the lircdo Alexa skill

 Once the lircdo skill is published as a publicly available skill you will be able to enable it by making a request to your Alexa-enabled device.
-Say "Alexa, enable lircdo".
+Say "Alexa, enable baba zoo".
 In that phrase "Alexa" is the wake word.
 You may have changed your wake word to something like "Echo" or "Computer".
 Replace the "Alexa" wake word as appropriate.

 I am in the process of doing some cleanup and testing of the lircdo Alexa skill and lircdo service.
 I plan to submit the lircdo Alexa skill soon to the Alexa Skills team certification process.
 Hopefully it will be accepted and published as a publicly available skill.